gabbyz297/ADMIXTURE-Analysis/Pipeline.md

 Picard Tools assign remove PCR duplicate script without notes can be found [here](picard_rmpcrdup.sh)

+## Index filtered files using Samtools :open_book:
+Next filtered files will be indexed for realignment with `samtools`

+#This script will be run in parallel

+`module load parallel/20190222/intel-19.0.5`

+#Specify where conda is installed

+`source /path/to/miniconda3/etc/profile.d/conda.sh`

+#Activate conda environment

+`conda activate samtools`

+#Specify where SAMtools is installed

+`/path/to/miniconda3/envs/samtools/bin/samtools`

+#Change directory to where files are located

+`cd /path/to/files/`

+`cat sample_list.txt | parallel "samtools index {}.bam -o {}.index.bam"`

+SAMtools index script without notes can be found [here]()

 ### 🚧 This Pipeline is still in Progress 🏗️